SimpleToM: Exposing the Gap between Explicit ToM Inference and Implicit ToM Application in LLMs: design

 \subsection{Questions testing explicit and applied ToM}

-We use three types of questions (Figure~\ref{fig:question_types}) to probe a model's grasp of each story, covering both \textit{explicit} theory of mind (conceptual knowledge about others' mental states; i.e., via \textbf{(a) mental state question} about information awareness) and \textit{applied} theory of mind (the ability to use theory of mind in real-life contexts; i.e., via \textbf{(b) behavior} and \textbf{(c) judgment} questions) \citep{lee2024explicit_applied_tom}.
+We use three types of questions (Figure~\ref{fig:question_types}) to probe a model's grasp of each story, covering both \textit{explicit} theory of mind (conceptual knowledge about others' mental states; i.e., via \textbf{(a) mental state questions} about information awareness) and \textit{applied} theory of mind (the ability to use theory of mind in downstream tasks i.e., via \textbf{(b) behavior} and \textbf{(c) judgment} prediction questions) \citep{HUTCHINS2016, lee2024explicit_applied_tom}.

-\textbf{Mental state (MS) question about information awareness:} We test ability of models to infer mental states, specifically information awareness, through a simple yes/no question (\prompt{Is <Person X> likely to be aware that "<key information>"?}) To infer whether a character is aware of something in \dataset{} stories, a model has to make implicit commonsense inferences about what the character can perceive or know in the given situation (including commonsense reasoning about physical objects, space, intent, goals of others, and so on).
+\textbf{Mental state (MS) question about information awareness:} We test ability of models to infer mental states, specifically information awareness, through a simple yes/no question (\prompt{Is <Person X> likely to be aware that "<key information>"?}).
+To infer whether a character is aware of something in \dataset{} stories, a model has to make implicit commonsense inferences about what the character can perceive or know in the given situation (including commonsense reasoning about physical objects, space, intent, goals of others, and so on).

 \textbf{Behavior prediction question:} This question asks which of two possible actions the main subject (Person X) is likely to perform next.
 For instance, beyond answering that a person shopping for chips in the supermarket is unlikely to know that ``the can of Pringles has moldy chips in it'', a model that successfully applies this inference for behavior prediction should also infer that a person who picked up such a can in the supermarket would likely ``pay for the chips'' rather than ``report the moldy chips.''
-To answer these questions correctly, models need to reason over the situation to infer the mental state of character, and realize how the character's lack of awareness of the key information would impact their likely next action.
+To answer these questions correctly, models need to implicitly reason over the situation to infer the mental state of character(s), and realize how the character's lack of awareness of the key information would impact their likely next action.